home-assistant/home-assistant.io/source/_components/integration.markdown

  - /components/sensor.integration/
 ---

 The `integration` platform provides the [Riemann sum](https://en.wikipedia.org/wiki/Riemann_sum) of the values provided by a source sensor.
 The Riemann sum is an approximation of an **integral** by a finite sum.
+The integration sensors is updated upon changes of the the **source**.
+Fast sampling source sensors provide better results.
 In this implementation, the default is the Trapezoidal method, but Left and Right methods can optionally be used.

 ## {% linkable_title Configuration %}